-The vast majority of imports from North-East Asian countries (Table 2) is represented by processed goods.
-In case of Korean exports to Russia - Machinery and equipment (33,4%) and Vehicles (31,8%).
-Almost the half of Russian imports from Japan is amounted to Vehicles (49%) and approximately the quarter - to Machinery and equipment (27,7%), as well as about the half of Chinese exports to Russia (53%), other categories have approximately the same shares.
+The vast majority of imports from North-East Asian countries (Table 2) are represented by processed goods.
+In the case of Korean exports to Russia - Machinery and equipment (33,4%) and Vehicles (31,8%).
+Almost the half of Russian imports from Japan were Vehicles (49%) and approximately the quarter were Machinery and equipment (27,7%), which made up 53% of Chinese exports to Russia, other categories from China have approximately the same shares.